garrandall/popular-music-data/tracks/surrender-trixter.md

 And thought my aim is true
 I sometimes miss the mark
-Ooh, in matters of the heart
+Oh in matters of the heart
 But I'd give my life tonight
 To hold you in my arms